Frostbitexx/MakiFragrances/README.md

-Project of a web store Maki Candles.
+Project of a web store Maki Fragrances.